Mxfork/get-touch/README.md

 +-----------------------+
 ```

 *   `BlockchainConnector`: A reusable class that manages the connection to a single blockchain node via its RPC URL.
-It uses `web3.py` for blockchain interaction and `requests` for initial health checks.
+It uses `web3.py` for blockchain interaction.
 *   `EventScanner`: Responsible for scanning a specified range of blocks on the source chain for a particular event (e.g., `TokensLocked`).
 It handles potential RPC node limitations by querying in smaller chunks.
 *   `BridgeRelayer`: The main orchestrator.
 It contains the primary execution loop.
-It uses the `EventScanner` to find new events, manages state to avoid re-processing events (replay protection), and simulates crafting, signing, and sending transactions to the destination chain.
+It uses the `EventScanner` to find new events, manages state to avoid re-processing events (replay protection), and simulates crafting and signing transactions for the destination chain.
 *   `main.py` (Script Body): The entry point that loads configuration from the `.env` file, initializes all the necessary objects, and starts the relayer's main loop.

 ## How it Works

-The relayer operates in a continuous loop with the following steps:
+The relayer operates in a continuous loop, performing the following steps:

 1.  **Initialization**: The script starts by loading all necessary configuration from the `.env` file, including RPC URLs, contract addresses, and the relayer's private key.
 2.  **Connection**: It instantiates two `BlockchainConnector` objects, one for the source chain and one for the destination chain, establishing and verifying the connections.